 |Convenience||Debit card, ATM, online bill payment, app||ATM, app|

-Oftentimes, accounts with a lot of great benefits have hidden fees.
-If you’re not aware of these upfront, you may be surprised with charges each month.
+Often, accounts that seem to have many benefits have hidden fees.
+If you’re unaware of these fees upfront, you may be surprised by monthly charges.

 High-interest checking accounts may have higher fees.
 Common fees and costs include:

 - ATM fees